nickvence/nickvence.github.io/pages/research.rst

 In graduate school I studied laser-atom interactions using High Performance Computing at Oak Ridge National Laboratory.
-MADNESS_, our C++ framework, used OpenMP threads and implemented an MPI-based task queue to maximize the performance of the cray XT6 (Jaguar) and XK7 (Titan).
+MADNESS_, our C++ framework, used a Futures-based task-queue that implemented both MPI and OpenMP to maximize the performance on large distributed-memory architectures.

-Because funding came from DOE supercomputer money, we were interested in how our project scaled; that is, how the performance increased as we increased the number of cores (processors).
+Department of Energy (DOE) funding prioritized an interest in how our performance scaled as we increased the number of cores (processors).

-Because our quantum mechanical needed a mathematical function whose approximation involved an alternating series, we relied on some numerical libraries: GNU Scientfic Library (GSL), and the GNU Multiple Precision Floating Point library (MPFR).
+On the applications side, we used an integral solution to the time-dependent Schrodinger wave equation.
+While we relied on the GNU Scientiific Library and Intel MKL for mathematical support, one particularly exotic special function required an alternating series approximation.
-Since subtration of similar sized terms is notorious for accumulating numerical error with finite-precision foating point numbers.
+Since subtration of similar sized terms is notorious for accumulating numerical error, we implemented a custom 128-bit precision floating point implementation.

 Once we built the computation engine, we were able to run our experiment on the Cray supercomputers_.
 This generated lots of data,